telerik/reporting-docs/knowledge-base/programmatically-modify-report-physical-width-proportionally.md

 This can be done for example in the constructor of the report.
 It is important along with Report width to update also the PaperSize settings.
 PaperKind should be updated to 'Custom' to be able to provide custom width.
 If PaperKind is set to some standaard type, its standardized width will be respected in Print Preview mode.

-The rest of the report items widths can be set by iterating recursively through them.
+The rest of the report items widths and locations can be set by iterating recursively through them.
 The sample code below stretches the report with a factor _widthFactor = 1.5_ :
 ```CSharp
 public partial class Report1 : Telerik.Reporting.Report
 {